I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportpause.md

 <p><b>StorPortPause</b> returns <b>TRUE</b> if the miniport driver succeeded in pausing the adapter, <b>FALSE</b> if not. </p>

 ## -remarks
 <p>All requests to the adapter are held until the time-out expires or the device resumes.
 All requests to all targets attached to the adapter will be held until the adapter is resumed or the time-out expires.</p>

-<p>All requests to the adapter are held until the time-out expires or the device resumes.
-All requests to all targets attached to the adapter will be held until the adapter is resumed or the time-out expires.</p>

 ## -requirements